awslabs/aws-sdk-swift/reference/0.x/AWSCloudHSMV2/CloudHsmV2Client.md

 ### `deleteCluster(input:completion:)`

 Deletes the specified AWS CloudHSM cluster.
 Before you can delete a cluster, you must delete all HSMs in the cluster.
-To see if the cluster contains any HSMs, use DescribeClusters.
-To delete an HSM, use DeleteHsm.
+To see if the cluster contains any HSMs, use \[DescribeClusters\].
+To delete an HSM, use \[DeleteHsm\].

 ``` swift
 public func deleteCluster(input: DeleteClusterInput, completion: @escaping (ClientRuntime.SdkResult<DeleteClusterOutputResponse, DeleteClusterOutputError>) -> Void)